zakich4n/Food2Rue-Android-App/README.md

 you're at least going to want to change the following:

 - Application Name: Food 2 Rue
-- Company Domain: Blanqui-Gouizi Society and Co
+- Company Domain: Blanqui-Gouizi-Deschildre Society and Co

 ### Fastlane files